reedium/python-transpose/README.md

 This is the current result, although it still needs a lot of work as I'm sure I'm not doing things particularly well.

+Additionally, the name `transpose` was sort of chosen at random and has no particular meaning currently.
+I'd like to change it in the future but haven't really come up with any suitable replacement.

 ## Installation